pytorch/tutorials/intermediate_source/rpc_tutorial.rst

 Finally, after one episode, the agent needs to train the model, which is implemented in the ``finish_episode`` function below.
-It is also a local function and mostly borrowed from the single-thread `example <https://github.com/pytorch/examples/blob/master/reinforcement_learning>`__.
+There is no RPCs in this function and it is mostly borrowed from the single-thread `example <https://github.com/pytorch/examples/blob/master/reinforcement_learning>`__.
+Hence, we skip describing its contents.